ExeClim/Isca/ReadMe.md

 copyright notice is reproduced on each copy made.
 This model is provided as is without any express or implied warranties.

-The parts of ISCA provided by GFDL are also released under a GNU GPL license.
+The parts of Isca provided by GFDL are also released under a GNU GPL license.
 A copy of the relevant GFDL license statment is provided below.

 ```